CaptainKnuddel/docs_openhiven.py/source/types/private_room.rst

 Private Room
 ************

 .. note:: This is not to be confused with PrivateGroupRoom!
-PrivateGroupRoom is for private non-group rooms, whilst PrivateRoom is private non-group rooms.
+PrivateGroupRoom is for private non-group rooms, whilst PrivateRoom is for private group rooms.

 .. attribute:: user